 For one thing, holding dumbbells in each hand helps improve your balance.
 Additionally, the added weight helps build muscle and increase bone density.

-Plus, these lunges target your glutes and thighs more effectively than traditional lunges.
+These lunges target your glutes and thighs more effectively than traditional lunges.
 So if you're looking for a new challenge, give them a try!

 3. 45-Degree Hyperextension

-It is a movement that should be a part of everyone's workout routine.
+The 45 degree hyperextension is a movement that should be a part of everyone's workout routine.
 While some people may view it as optional, it's actually quite crucial for several reasons.

-45-degree hyperextension helps strengthen the lower back because the lower back is responsible for supporting the spine and stronger muscles can help prevent injuries such as herniated discs.
-It also helps improve flexibility in the hamstrings and glutes, leading to better performance in activities such as running and jumping.
+45-degree hyperextension helps strengthen the lower back because the lower back supports the spine, and stronger muscles can help prevent injuries such as herniated discs.

 There are 2 techniques to perform this.
 The first technique works the hamstrings, glutes, and erector muscles, which maintain neutral feet and a neutral spine.